Proof: Ordinances of the Town of Chicago incorporated on August 12, 1833.

 Most of the items to be found in a general store would be familiar to us today.
 Food and consumables included coffee beans, spices, baking powder, oatmeal, flour, sugar, tropical fruit, hard candy, eggs, milk, butter, fruit and vegetables, honey and molasses, crackers, cheese, syrup and dried beans, cigars, and tobacco.

 The apothecary section of the store, as in a modern grocery or department store, was well represented with a large number of patent medicines, remedies, soaps and toiletries and elixirs.
 The major difference between many of these items and modern ones is that none of them were tested to see if they actually worked!
 Most patent remedies of the era were alcohol-based, which explained their popularity in many cases.

 The dry goods section of the store included bolts of cloth, pins and needles, thread, ribbon, silk, buttons, collars, undergarments, suspenders, dungarees, hats and shoes.
 Essential items such as rifles, pistols, ammunition, lanterns, lamps, rope, crockery, pots and pans, cooking utensils and dishes, farm and milking equipment and sometimes even coffins could be found inside a general mercantile!

 The average store would have been considered none too clean from modern standards.
 The roads outside were unpaved and unwashed; the dirt tracked in by customers would have included animal waste (and possibly human if someone had emptied their chamber pot into one of the streets).
-The cast iron stove heating the store during cold weather produced soot which settled over much of the merchandise.
+The cast-iron stove heating the store during cold weather produced soot that settled over much of the merchandise.
 And it was not unheard of to discover rodents foraging about inside the store.